YugamPatel/FlutterWeatherApp/README.md

 # Flutter Weather App 🌦️⛈️❄️

-The Awesome Flutter Weather App is here to serve you.
-Using the OpenWeatherMap API, this dynamic and user-friendly weather app is powered by Flutter and Dart and gives you the most recent weather data from all over the world.<br><br>
+The Flutter Weather App uses the OpenWeatherMap API, powered by Flutter and Dart and gives you the most recent weather data from all over the world.<br><br>

-## Features That Will Blow Your Mind! 🚀
+## Features 🚀

 * Get real-time weather updates for any city you desire!
 * Stay informed about the current wind speed in your chosen location.